 - 1. Buildings, structures, and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations enumerated herein: - a) Municipal use - b) Retail stores, the primary function of which is the distribution of merchandise for sale or rent to the general public.
-Said merchandise being offered for distribution shall be stocked and displayed within the building except that the occasional conduct of an outdoor/sidewalk sale or the external display of merchandise, both meeting health and safety standards, is allowed but only by permit from the Board of Selectmen. - c) Sales and indoor storage of building materials. - d) Salesroom for motor vehicles, trailers, boats, farm implements or machinery with repair services and storage permitted, including auto body. - e) Nursery and florist. - f) Greenhouse. - g) Undertaking establishment or funeral home. - h) Restaurant or other establishment providing food and beverage within a building. - i) Offices for business or professional use. - j) Bank or other financial institution. - k) Personal care services such as barber shops, beauty parlors and nail salons. - 1) Any of the following uses if authorized by special permit of the Zoning Board of Appeals: - 1) Automobile service station - 2) Automotive car wash - 3) Shopping center - 4) Drive-thru facility - m) General industrial uses including manufacturing, storage, processing, fabrication, packaging and assembly except the following: - 1) Abattoir and commercial slaughtering. - 2) Manufacturing of corrosive, poisonous or malodorous acids and chemicals - 3) Cement, lime, gypsum and plaster-of-paris manufacture. - 4) Fertilizer manufacture or fat rendering in manufacture of tallow, grease, and oils. - 5) Glue, size and gelatin manufacture. - 6) Petroleum and kerosene refining or distillation and derivation of by-products. - 7) Manufacture of explosives and the storage of explosives in bulk. - 8) Smelting and reduction of copper, tin, zinc and iron ores.
+Said merchandise being offered for distribution shall be stocked and displayed within the building except that the occasional conduct of an outdoor/sidewalk sale or the external display of merchandise, both meeting health and safety standards, is allowed but only by permit from the Board of Selectmen. - c) Sales and indoor storage of building materials. - d) Salesroom for motor vehicles, trailers, boats, farm implements or machinery with repair services and storage permitted, including auto body. - e) Nursery and florist. - f) Greenhouse. - g) Undertaking establishment or funeral home. - h) Restaurant or other establishment providing food and beverage within a building. - i) Offices for business or professional use. - i) Bank or other financial institution. - k) Personal care services such as barber shops, beauty parlors and nail salons. - l) Any of the following uses if authorized by special permit of the Zoning Board of Appeals: - 1) Vehicle repair - 2) Automotive car wash - 3) Shopping center - 4) Drive-thru facility

+- m) General industrial uses including manufacturing, storage, processing, fabrication, packaging and assembly except the following: - 1) Abattoir and commercial slaughtering. - 2) Manufacturing of corrosive, poisonous or malodorous acids and chemicals - 3) Cement, lime, gypsum and plaster-of-paris manufacture. - 4) Fertilizer manufacture or fat rendering in manufacture of tallow, grease, and oils. - 5) Glue, size and gelatin manufacture. - 6) Petroleum and kerosene refining or distillation and derivation of by-products.

+- 7) Manufacture of explosives and the storage of explosives in bulk. - 8) Smelting and reduction of copper, tin, zinc and iron ores. - 9) A yard for the storage and sale of used building and junk material. - 10) Asphalt plants. - n) Wholesale offices or showrooms including indoor warehouse facilities - o) Outdoor Retail Sales

+- p) Kennel (Added May 14, 2012)

-- 9) A yard for the storage and sale of used building and junk material. - 10) Asphalt plants. - n) Wholesale offices or showrooms including indoor warehouse facilities - 2.
-Permitted and allowable uses pertaining to this district shall comply with the following dimensional regulations: - a) Minimum lot size: 20,000 sq. ft. - b) Maximum lot coverage, including accessory buildings: 30% - c) Minimum lot width: 100 ft. - d) Minimum front-yard building setback from street line for any building or structure hereafter erected including roadside stands or accessory buildings shall be 35 ft. of which the first 10 ft. nearest the street line shall not be used for the parking or storage of vehicles but shall be suitably landscaped.
-The Board of Appeals may make exception to this upon appeal or written request if the setbacks of buildings on adjoining lots vary from this requirement. - e) Minimum side-yard and rear-yard setback shall be 15 ft. of which the first 10 ft. nearest each lot line, if the adjacent use is residential in whole or in part, shall not be used for the parking or storage of vehicles but shall be suitably landscaped. - f) Maximum building height: 40 ft. - g) Off-Street parking: - 1) For restaurants or other establishments providing food and beverages, at least one (1) off-street parking space for each employee and at least one (1) off-street parking space for every three seats. - 2) For other uses allowed by right, at least one off-street parking space for every 200 sq. ft. of useable floor space. - 3) The Zoning Board of Appeals may reduce or vary the foregoing parking requirements by special permit upon a finding that such a reduction or variation is adequate for the proposed use(s) and is in the best interests of the Town to do so. - 4) For special permit uses, off-street parking spaces as required by the Special Permit Granting Authority, based on industry standards.
+- 2. Permitted and allowable uses pertaining to this district shall comply with the following dimensional regulations:

+- a) Minimum lot size: 20,000 sq. ft.

+- b) Maximum lot coverage, including accessory buildings: 30%

+- c) Minimum continuous frontage: 100 ft.

+- d) Minimum front-yard building setback from street line for any building or structure hereafter erected including roadside stands or accessory buildings shall be 35 ft. of which the first 10 ft. nearest the street line shall not be used for the parking or storage of vehicles but shall be suitably landscaped.
+The Board of Appeals may make exception to this upon appeal or written request if the setbacks of buildings on adjoining lots vary from this requirement. - e) Minimum side-yard and rear-yard setback shall be 15 ft. of which the first 10 ft. nearest each lot line, if the adjacent use is residential in whole or in part, shall not be used for the parking or storage of vehicles but shall be suitably landscaped. - f) Maximum building height: 40 ft.